michaeldharrington/number-go-up/README.md

-# Global Click

-**One number.
-Everyone.
-Up only.**
+# Number go up

 A macOS menu bar app showing a single global counter shared by everyone running it.
-Each person can click once an hour.
-The goal: push it as high as we collectively can.
+Make go up.

 The count lives in your menu bar (`8.4M`-style).
 The dropdown has the full total, the Click button, your lifetime contribution, a countdown to your